-Identity of the network layer network layer reachability information associated with the network layer reachability information being advertised [12].
+Identity of the network layer protocol reachability information being advertised [12].

 Autonomous System (AS)

 A collection of routers exchanging routes under the control of one or more network administrators on behalf of a single administrative entity.

 Base Topology

 A routing domain representing a physical (non-virtual) view of the network topology consisting of attached devices and network segments EIGRP uses to form neighbor relationships.
 Destinations exchanged within the Base Topology are identified with a Topology Identifier value of zero (0).